taboca/doc-js-webpack-dev-with-proxy-for-express/README.md

 http://localhost:8080
 ```

-## Let's make an Node-based Express-based app.js server for serving the API
+## Let's make a Node-based Express-based app.js server for serving the API

 [Check the tree at this stage](https://github.com/taboca/doc-js-webpack-dev-with-proxy-for-express/tree/2c278a60adeb07b29fc55402d9753a651e500a90)